-Incentives are capped at $5,000 per year and the homeowner retains all RECs the installation produces.
+For projects under 13kW, incentives are still capped at $5,000 per year.
 To be eligible, the homeowner must own the system (sorry – no leases!)
-The program ceases paying incentives in 2020, so if you’re thinking about installing solar, you’d better act quickly!

 Whether or not it makes financial sense to install locally-made equipment is dependent on your utility rates, equipment cost, and installation size.
 Talk to a few installers to discuss available equipment and costs to discern which direction is best for you.